 This question is not new, but using qualitative insight gathered from our 2018 symposiums and data from Towards Maturity’s (TM) independent 2018 health check, we can provide you with evidence-based actions that can help improve the effectiveness of your formal learning.

 In order to give you the best advice, we need to get to the root of the issue.
-We know that the best way to achieve behavioural change is through applying learning content into the workplace.
+We know that the best way to achieve behavioural change is through applying learning content design and development into the workplace.
 But that in itself is no easy thing to achieve, as you already know.
 The only way to improve the application of learning is to have a clear strategy to support learning transfer across your organisation.

 Here are 3 secrets we have uncovered that can help you create behaviour change by enhancing your ability to support the transfer of learning.